https://www.deakin.edu.au/__data/assets/image/0006/552975/29359_Bachelor-of-ArtsBachelor-of-Science_hero.jpg

 In the arts stream, you will develop specialist knowledge in your chosen disciplines and learn how to apply creative and strategic thinking to solve real-world issues.
 You will also develop transferable skills such as communication, research, critical thinking, and problem-solving, making you highly employable within a range of industries.

-Learning from teaching staff who are active in their fields and recognised as leading practitioners, you’ll gain hands-on experience relevant to your chosen disciplines in our world-class purpose-built facilities.
+Learning from teaching staff who are active in their fields and recognised as leading practitioners, you will gain hands-on experience relevant to your chosen disciplines in our world-class purpose-built facilities.

-Benefit from the many work placements we offer, and you will graduate ready to take your studies beyond the classroom and into the real world.
-Advance your job-readiness and gain a competitive edge by undertaking a study tour, internationally focused internship in Australia or overseas, language study, or longer study abroad exchange experience *.
+Benefit from the many work placements we offer and graduate ready to take your studies beyond the classroom and into the real world.
+Advance your job-readiness and gain a competitive edge by undertaking a study tour, internationally focused internship in Australia or overseas, language study, or longer study abroad exchange experience.

 Best of all, learning extends beyond the classroom.
-Throughout your science units, you will gain practical experience through programs in modern science laboratories, completion of a community science project and undertaking an industry-based learning placement.
+Throughout your science units, you will gain practical experience through programs in modern science laboratories and by completing a Community Science Project or an industry-based learning placement.
 All of this prepares you for real-life science environments and scenarios, so you can confidently enter the workforce with the industry experience needed to thrive.

 Bachelor of Arts/Bachelor of Science